ivuorinen/starred/README.md

 - [1Password/connect](https://github.com/1Password/connect) - Access your 1Password secrets using a 1Password Connect Server
 - [255kb/stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A collection of services with great free tiers for developers on a budget.
 Sponsored by Mockoon, the best mock API tool. https://mockoon.com
+- [AllThingsSmitty/css-protips](https://github.com/AllThingsSmitty/css-protips) - ⚡️ A collection of tips to help take your CSS skills pro 🦾
 - [Bogdanp/awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 - [EbookFoundation/free-programming-books](https://github.com/EbookFoundation/free-programming-books) - :books: Freely available programming books
 - [EthicalML/awesome-production-machine-learning](https://github.com/EthicalML/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning